Skip to content

 How to use the CBAM Transitional Registry

-If you are the CEO of the company, you can submit the report yourself.
+If you are the managing director of the company, you can submit the report yourself.
 Identify yourself with Suomi.fi identification in the CBAM Transitional Registry.
-You don’t need any mandates.
-You can also mandate another person to mandate others or to submit the report.
+You are not required to have any mandates.
+Managing directors can also authorise other persons who can submit reports or issue further mandates.

 To log in, you need an EORI number.
 Using the service also requires Suomi.fi identification